Murray State University: Campus

-The Quad
+Quad

-The oldest and most easily recognizable buildings on the Murray State campus are situated around a large, grassy, tree-lined area on the south side of campus.
-This part of campus, known as the Quad, is bounded by 16th Street to the west, 15th Street to the east, Lovett Auditorium to the north and Wilson Hall to the south.
+The oldest and most easily recognizable buildings on the Murray State campus are situated around a large, grassy, tree-lined area on the south side of the campus.
+This part of the campus, known as the Quad, is bounded by 16th Street to the west, 15th Street to the east, Lovett Auditorium to the north, and Wilson Hall to the south.

 In the southwest corner of the Quad is the oldest building on campus, now known as Wrather West Kentucky Museum.
 It was first known as the Administration Building and then as Wrather Hall, and housed classrooms and offices, before it became a museum.
 Ground for Wrather was broken on October 15, 1923, and it has been in use since 1924.
 The building was placed on the National Register of Historic Places in 1975, and features a large auditorium that is frequently used for lectures and meetings.

-Faculty Hall, Wells Hall and the Business Building line the western edge of the Quad.
-The Lowry Center, Pogue Library and the Price Doyle Fine Arts Center line the eastern side of the Quad.
-The 11-story Doyle Fine Arts Center is the tallest building on campus, housing numerous classrooms, practice rooms and recital halls, the Robert E. Johnson Theatre, Clara Eagle Art Gallery, WKMS-FM and television studios used for student work.
+Faculty Hall, Wells Hall, and the Arthur J. Bauernfeind Business Building line the western edge of the Quad.
+The Lowry Center, Pogue Library, and the Price Doyle Fine Arts Center line the eastern side of the Quad.
+The 11-story Doyle Fine Arts Center is the tallest building on campus, housing numerous classrooms, practice rooms, recital halls, the Robert E. Johnson Theatre, Clara Eagle Art Gallery, WKMS-FM, and television studios used for student work.

 Directly south of the Quad is Sparks Hall.
-The five-story, 39,000-square-foot (3,600 m2), Sparks Hall was completed in 1967 at a cost of $1,308,514, and functions as the main administrative building, housing the offices of student financial aid, admissions and registration, accounting and financial services, vice president for administrative services, Center for Continuing Education and Academic Outreach, human resources and university communications.
+The five-story, 39,000-square-foot (3,600 m2), Sparks Hall was completed in 1967 for $1,308,514, and functions as the main administrative building, housing the offices of student financial aid, registration, accounting and financial services, human resources and branding, marketing and communication.

 To the south of the Quadrangle, and directly west of Sparks Hall is Oakhurst, the residence of the university president.
 Construction of the mansion, originally known as Edgewood, began in 1917 and was completed in 1918.
 The home was built by Dr. and Mrs. Rainey T. Wells.
 The Board of Regents purchased the home from Rainey T. Wells in June 1936.
 It was remodeled that year and renamed Oakhurst in preparation for James H. Richmond's occupation of the house.